cjalth/pangenome_pipeline/README.md

 This will be to the best of our knowledge, the first time this approach has been undertaken for childhood cancer.

+We have 2 different pipelines available to be run (in the workflow directory),
+1. **new_pangenome.nf** which can be used to create a new pangenome graph and align data sequences to it.
+2. **existing_pangenome.nf** which is used to align a given set of data sequences to an already existing pangenome.

+### New Pangenome
+This pipeline allows you to create your own pangenome and then align the sequences.
+The pipeline runs in the following procedure:
+1. Take in a fastq file of the users chosing.
+2. Pass the fastq file into FASTQC to produce a HTML report about the fastq alignment.
+3. Using the fastq file, the pipelines passes it through vg autoindex to prepare graph creation index files.
+4. Using the outputted indexing files, the pipeline passes these through vg giraffe to produce a graph (.gam file).
+5. Finally, the graph file is passed through vg stats to check the graph alignment is correct.

+### Existing Pangenome
+This pipeline allows you to use a current pangenome and align short reads to it.
+The pipeline runs in the following procedure:
+1. Takes in an input bam file of the user's choosing.
+2. Passes the bam file into MULTIQC to produce a HTML report that summarises it's contents and ensures that the bam file is valid
+3. Passes the bam file into SAMTOOLS to extract the fastq file from it.
+4. Passes the extracted fastq file into FASTQC to produce a HTML report about the fastq alignment.
+5. Using the fastq file, the pipelines passes it through vg autoindex to prepare graph creation index files.
+6. Using the outputted indexing files, the pipeline passes these through vg giraffe to produce a graph (.gam file).
+7. Finally, the graph file is passed through vg stats to check the graph alignment is correct.

 ## How to Use - UNSW Restech Katana Users
 Please navigate to /srv/scratch/canpang/pangenome_pipeline to access the two pipelines.

-We have 2 different pipelines available to be run (in /srv/scratch/canpang/pangenome_pipeline/workflow,
-1. **new_pangenome.nf** which can be used to create a new pangenome graph and align data sequences to it.
-2. **existing_pangenome.nf** which is used to align a given set of data sequences to an already existing pangenome.

-We also have a nextflow config file in /srv/scratch/canpang/pangenome_pipeline where you can pass through a file path (starting from /srv/scratch/canpang/pangenome_pipeline/workflow).
+We have a nextflow config file in /srv/scratch/canpang/pangenome_pipeline where you can pass through a file path (starting from /srv/scratch/canpang/pangenome_pipeline/workflow).
 - In nextflow.config we have two parameters: inputbam and inputFastq where you can replace the path to a .BAM File and/or .fq file to suit your research needs (NOTE: inputbam is only read by the exisiting_pangenome.nf and inputFastq is only read by new_pangenome.nf)

 ### New Pangenome